 - ROCKY BALBOA

 until everyone experiencing a mental health problem gets both the support and respect they deserve.

-Seriously, WE WANT TO RAISE $1m so please GIVE GENEROUSLY and please send this to every person you know - especially the rich & uber wealthy ones!!!!
-If we are to achieve this big dream then this message needs to go far & wide.......
+Seriously, WE WANT TO RAISE $1m so please GIVE GENEROUSLY and please send this to every person you know - especially the super wealthy ones!!!!
+If we are to achieve this big dream then this message needs to go far & wide.

 TOGETHER, WE WILL DO THIS.

 I have started to blog for the MIND charity.
 First one here: